MMAhmadian65/Calibration/README.md

 MOGBHS is interfaced with the Aimsun simulator via the API (Application Programming Interface) that allows reading of calibration parameters at each step of algorithm.

-For earlier work regarding the calibration of microscopic traffic-flow simulation models check out the followong papers:
+For earlier work regarding the calibration of microscopic traffic-flow simulation models check out the followong paper:

 Paz, Alexander, Victor Molano, Ember Martinez, Carlos Gaviria, and Cristian Arteaga.
 "Calibration of traffic flow models using a memetic algorithm."
 Transportation Research Part C: Emerging Technologies 55 (2015): 432-443. (https://www.sciencedirect.com/science/article/pii/S0968090X15000807)